lighthouseitsecurity/weaponizedXSS/advanced/jsGadgets/cookieBomb/README.md

 # [unauthn/authn] Cookie Bomb

-<p align="justify">This payload denies access to a website or any part(s) of it, on the client-side (i.e. causes a full/partial client-side Denial-of-Service (DoS) condition).</p>
+<p align="justify">This payload denies access to a website or any part(s) of it, on the client side (i.e. causes a full/partial client-side Denial-of-Service (DoS) condition).</p>

-<p align="justify">This is achieved by creating multiple junk cookies on the client-side with very long values (each below cookie size limit - around 4KB).
+<p align="justify">This is achieved by creating multiple junk cookies on the client side with very long values (each below cookie size limit - around 4KB).
 Once the web browser issues an HTTP request to the affected website/endpoint, along with these cookies, the web server rejects it and responds with the <code>431 Request Header Fields Too Large</code> HTTP status code.
 Effectively, this denies the web browser access to the requested resource (i.e. causes a DoS condition; client-side only).</p>

-<p align="justify">The DoS condition persists as long as the junk cookies are stored on the client-side.
-Once the web browser's cache is cleared, the affected resource is accessible again from the client-side.</p>
+<p align="justify">The DoS condition persists as long as the junk cookies are stored on the client side.
+Once the web browser's cache is cleared, the affected resource is accessible again from the client side.</p>

-Typical use-case scenarios:
+Typical use case scenarios:
 * OAuth flow hijacking
     * idea: [leverage OAuth login to obtain OAuth token](https://medium.com/@danielbelay/day-7-drag-drop-xss-cookie-bomb-for-oauth-hijacking-a9b828cd9c54)
     * IMPACT: